mistic100/Rainmeter-TopProcesses/README.md

 A Rainmeter plugin to show n-number of top processes by either memory or CPU consumption.

 The plugin was created by Chad Voelker and made compatible with Rainmeter 3.2 by Grant Pannell.
 The only source I found were for version 2.0.0, not compatible with Rainmeter 3.2.
-I decompiled the 2.2.0 DLL in order to have a working base for the changes I needed for [Rainmeter-GalaxyS](https://github.com/mistic100/rainmeter-GalaxyS) and correct a bug in the `Format` parser.
+I decompiled the 2.2.0 DLL in order to have a working base for future improvements.

 # Usage